-The idea of image analogies goes back as far as [Hertzmann et al., 2001].
-The analogy is defined as a relationship A : B :: C : D spoken as "A is to B as C is to D".
-The task is to synthesize an unknown image D, given A, B and C. The approach put forward in [Hertzmann et al., 2001] is first to compute Gaussian Pyramids for given images and then construct a pyramid for D such that the neighborhoods are similar to the one generated from B, while having similar multi-resolution appearances at the corresponding locations in A and C. This approach is applied to image filtering, texture synthesis and transferring, super-resolution.
+The idea of image analogies goes back to at least [105].
+The analogy is defined as a relationship A:B::C:D, spoken as "A is to B as C is to D".
+The task is to synthesize an unknown image D, given A,B,C. Their approach is first to compute Gaussian Pyramids for given images.
+Then they construct a pyramid for D in such a way that neighborhoods are similar as the on generated from B, and at the same time have similar multiresolution appearances at corresponding locations in A and C. They apply this approach to image filtering, texture synthesis and transferring, super-resolution.

-Related to a more general deep-analogy making model from [Reed et al., 2015]], the proposed model leverages on the ability of making analogies by addition and subtraction (Figure 6.1) which was applied to word embeddings in [Mikolov et al., 2013, Pennington et al., 2014].
-The model in [Reed et al., 2015] is trained on tuples (a, b, c, d) such that a ? b :: c ? d and at test time is capable of producing an unknown d - the result of applying the transformation a : b to c.
-Encoder $f : \mathbb{R}^D \to \mathbb{R}^K$ and decoder $g : \mathbb{R}^K \to \mathbb{R}^D$ are parametrized as deep convolutional neural networks trained end-toend The idea is to represent the target transformation by vector (f(b) - f(a)) in the embedding space.
-Applying transformation to a query c is represented by addition of this transformation vector to f(c).
+My model is related to the more general deep-analogy making model of [18].
+The work is utilizing the ability of analogy-making by addition and subtraction Figure 6.1, which was applied to word embeddings in [106, 107].
+The model in [18] is trained on tuples (a,b,c,d), such as a?b::c?d, in test-time their model is capable to produce an unknown d - the result of applying the transformation a:b to c.
+Encoder $f:\mathbb{R}^D\to\mathbb{R}^K$ and decoder $g:\mathbb{R}^K\to\mathbb{R}^D$ are parametrized as deep convolutional neural networks, trained end-to-end in the whole architecture.
+The idea is to represent the target transformation by vector (f(b)-f(a)) in the embedding space.
+Applying transformation to a query c is represented by addition this transformation vector to f(c).